 In this line, since January, the SDG Fund has started a series of initiatives to bring creative industries leaders at the forefront of sustainable development.
 Led by AD Group’s Chairman, Alberto Díez, through a pro-bono partnership and as SDG-F Global Advisor for Creative Industries and Sustainable Development, the SDG Fund is starting new alliances to deepen creative industries engagement in achieving SDGs through new and innovative approaches to SDGs.

-Internationally acclaimed chefs Joan, Josep and Jordi Roca were appointed in January as UNDP Goodwill Ambassadors to work closely with the Sustainable Development Goals Fund (SDG-F).
-The Roca brothers will generate support for the newly launched Sustainable Development Goals (SDGs), agreed by world leaders to achieve a future by 2030 where hunger, unemployment, inequality, and climate change are a thing of the past.
+Internationally acclaimed chefs Joan, Josep and Jordi Roca have been working closely with the SDG Fund since January, 2016, when they were appointed in January as UNDP Goodwill Ambassadors at the very start of the SDG era.
+The Roca brothers are generating support for the Sustainable Development Goals (SDGs), agreed by world leaders to achieve a future by 2030 where hunger, unemployment, inequality, and climate change are a thing of the past.
 Read more.

 The Goodwill Ambassadors the Roca Brothers are leading a conversation on how chefs can make a difference in reaching the Sustainable Development Goals.
 At the UN ECOSOC Chamber they gathered with key representatives of the food, nutrition, and development world to discuss how the food industry can contribute to achieve SDGs and make food accessible for everyone everywhere.
 In Thailand, Joan Roca, while visiting social an environmental projects, in a video interview affirmed that chefs need to be aware of what we cook and why and how we cook.
 And in an Op-Ed published by El Pais they defended that as the poet Josep Plan put it: “We are what we eat¨.
 Watch conversation